| Other

 death, the American space program surpassed Soviet achievements and culminated in the landing of American

 astronauts on the moon in July 1969.
+Kennedy's

 assassination in 1963 spurred Congress to enact much of his legislative agenda.
 His successor, Lyndon Baines